 - Monthly Budgeting

 I created the first few spreads I wanted, then from there, I have a section for each month.
 Whenever I feel like adding a new page or list, I just add it, I don’t worry about the order.
 It works for me!

 👉🏽RELATED POST: 100 Personal End of Year Refelection & Review Questions

 I’m a goal-oriented person, so my bullet journal starts with my goals for my life, the things I want to accomplish, and right next to it is my bucket list page.
 Then I have a few personal pages with things like inspiring quotes and my list of books I want to read.
 Then I get into planning each month.

-For example, in May of this year I went with a succulents and cactus theme, so I incorporated drawings and art that kind of fit that theme throughout my month’s plan.
+For example, in May of this year, I went with a succulent and cactus theme, so I incorporated drawings and art that kind of fit that theme throughout my month’s plan.